gardener/gardenctl-v2/docs/help/gardenctl_config_set-garden.md

 ## gardenctl config set-garden

-Modify or add a Garden to the gardenctl configuration
+Modify or add a garden to the gardenctl configuration

 ### Synopsis

-Modify or add a Garden to the gardenctl configuration.
+Modify or add a garden to the gardenctl configuration.
-A valid Garden configuration consists of a name (required), kubeconfig path (required), a context as well as any number of patterns.
+A valid garden configuration consists of a name (required), kubeconfig path (required), a context as well as any number of patterns.
 In order to share the configuration with gardenlogin, you need to set the name to the cluster identity.

 ```